 Gujarati Mix Kathol (Jain)

-This Gujarati style mix kathol recipe is protein-packed, healthy and delicious curry made with a combination of 4 beans, cooked in thick tomato gravy.
-This makes a hearty, comforting meal when served with hot steamed basmati rice or rotis
+This Gujarati-style mix kathol is a protein-packed, healthy, and delicious curry made with a combination of four different beans, all simmered in a thick, flavorful tomato gravy.
+It makes a hearty and comforting meal when served with hot steamed basmati rice or rotis.

 A bowl of mix kathol served with basmati rice on the side.

-Jain Recipe: This mix kathol sabzi is no onion no garlic recipe.
-The gravy is made from tomatoes and basic spices.
+• Jain-Friendly: This is a no onion, no garlic recipe.
+The thick gravy is made from pureed tomatoes and basic Indian spices.

 Ingredients used in mix kathol with labels.

-• Kathol (beans): Here I have used the mixture of white chickpeas (chana or chole), black chickpeas (desi chana), red kidney beans (rajma) and black lentils (whole urad dal).
-You can try your choice of beans.
-Make sure to choose the ones that cook at almost the same time.
+• Kathol (Beans): I’ve used a mix of white chickpeas (kabuli chana), black chickpeas (desi chana), red kidney beans (rajma), and black lentils (whole urad dal).

-• Lime or Lemon: I prefer to use lime juice in my Indian cooking.
-Lemon juice works too.
+• Lime or Lemon: I usually prefer lime juice in my Indian cooking for a slightly sharper flavor.
+But lemon juice works just as well!

-1) Take the mixture of beans (kathol) in a colander and rinse them under running cold water by messaging the beans using fingers gently until water runs clear.
-Or take them in a bowl and rinse them 2-3 times or until water is not cloudy anymore.
+1. Rinse the beans: Take the mix of beans (kathol) in a colander and rinse under running cold water, gently massaging with your fingers until the water runs clear.
+(Or rinse them 2-3 times in a bowl until water is no longer cloudy.)

-2) Soak in enough water (2-3 inches above the beans) overnight or at least 8 hours.
+2. Soak the beans: Soak the rinsed beans in enough water (2-3 inches above the beans) for at least 8 hours or overnight.

-3) After the soaking time beans have doubled or tripled in size.
+3. Drain the water: After soaking, the beans will have doubled or tripled in size.
 Discard the soaking water.

-4) Take beans in a pressure cooker.
-Add fresh water and pressure cook for 2 whistles on high and then 20 minutes on lowest possible heat.
-Let the pressure go down by itself.
+4. Boil the beans: Transfer soaked beans to a pressure cooker.
+Add fresh water and pressure cook for 2 whistles on high, then 20 minutes on low.
+Let the pressure release naturally.

 Collage of 4 steps showing mixture of beans, soaking, soaked and boiled beans.

-1) Heat the oil in a pan on medium heat.
-Once hot add mustard seeds and let them splutter.
-Add cumin seeds and let them sizzle a bit.
+1. Make Tempering: Heat oil in a pan over medium heat.
+Once hot, add mustard seeds and let them splutter.
+Add cumin seeds and let them sizzle.

-2) Add chopped green chilies and saute for 30 seconds.
+2. Add green chilies: Add chopped green chilies and sauté for 30 seconds.

-5) Add salt, turmeric powder, red chili powder and coriander powder.
+5. Add spices: Stir in salt, turmeric powder, red chili powder, and coriander powder.

-6) Mix well and cook for a minute.
-You’ll notice the fat is oozing out from the sides.
+6. Cook for a minute.
+You’ll notice the oil starts to separate from the sides.

 Collage of 6 steps showing tempering in oil, cooking tomatoes, adding and mixing spices.